 Amy Secunda

 Hello!
 I am a Flatiron Research Fellow at the Center for Computational Astrophysics at the Flatiron Institute in NYC.
 My main research interests are AGN variability and accretion disks, computational MHD, and applying machine learning to time domain astronomy, but I’ve worked on everything from reionization to planet formation.
-My thesis is on using inter-waveband lags in AGN photometry to learn about AGN disk structure.

 Current Research